pekellogg/pekellogg-pep-spring-project/README.md

 foreign key (posted_by) references Account(account_id)
 ```

-# Spring Technical Requirement
+# Requirements

+Project:
+- Has valid application.properties and valid database entities
+- Leverages Spring Boot framework

+All user stories are satisfied

-## Project must leverage the Spring Boot Framework
+## Leverages Spring Boot Framework

-Java classes have been provided, but your entire project MUST leverage the Spring framework.
+Project leverages the Spring framework, dependency injection, autowire functionality and/or Spring annotations.

 In addition to functional test cases, "SpringTest" will verify that you have leveraged the Spring framework, Spring Boot, Spring MVC, and Spring Data.

-SpringTest will verify the following
+SpringTest.java verifies

- - That you have, by any means, have a bean for the AccountService, MessageService, AccountRepository, MessageRepository, and SocialMediaController classes
+ - there are beans for AccountService, MessageService, AccountRepository, MessageRepository, and SocialMediaController classes
- - That AccountRepository and MessageRepository are working JPARepositories based on their corresponding Account and Message entities
+ - that AccountRepository and MessageRepository are working JPARepositories based on their corresponding Account and Message entities
- - That your Spring Boot app leverages MVC by checking for Spring's default error message structure.
+ - MVC is leveraged by checking for Spring's default error message structure

-The app will already be a Spring Boot app with a valid application.properties and valid database entities at the start.

-# User Stories
+## User Stories

-## 1: Our API should be able to process new User registrations.
+### 1: New User Registrations

 As a user, I should be able to create a new Account on the endpoint POST localhost:8080/register.

+The registration is successful if and only if:
+- the username is not blank
+- the password is at least 4 characters long
+- an Account with that username does not already exist

+For successful registrations:
-The body will contain a representation of a JSON Account, but will not contain an account_id.
+- the response body contains a JSON representation of the Account, including its account_id

-- The registration will be successful if and only if the username is not blank, the password is at least 4 characters long, and an Account with that username does not already exist.
-If all these conditions are met, the response body should contain a JSON of the Account, including its account_id.
-The response status should be 200 OK, which is the default.
-The new account should be persisted to the database.
+- the response status is the default 200 OK
-- If the registration is not successful due to a duplicate username, the response status should be 409.
-(Conflict)
+- the new account is persisted to the database

+For unsuccessful registrations due to a duplicate username:
+- the response status is 409 (Conflict)

+For all other unsuccessful registrations:
-- If the registration is not successful for some other reason, the response status should be 400.
-(Client error)
+- the response status is 400 (Client error)

-## 2: Our API should be able to process User logins.
+### 2: User Logins

 As a user, I should be able to verify my login on the endpoint POST localhost:8080/login.

+The login is successful if and only if:
+- the username provided in the request body matches an existing account
+- the password provided in the request body matches the existing account having provided username referenced above

+For successful logins:
-The request body will contain a JSON representation of an Account.
+- the response body contains a JSON representation of the account, including its account_id

-- The login will be successful if and only if the username and password provided in the request body JSON match a real account existing on the database.
-If successful, the response body should contain a JSON of the account in the response body, including its account_id.
-The response status should be 200 OK, which is the default.
+- the response status is the default 200 OK

+For unsuccessful logins:
-- If the login is not successful, the response status should be 401.
-(Unauthorized)
+- the response status is 401 (Unauthorized)

-## 3: Our API should be able to process the creation of new messages.
+### 3: Creation of New Messages

 As a user, I should be able to submit a new post on the endpoint POST localhost:8080/messages.

+The creation of the message is successful if and only if:
+- the message_text is not blank
+- the message_text is not over 255 characters
+- posted_by refers to a real, existing user

+For successful new message creations:
-The request body will contain a JSON representation of a message, which should be persisted to the database, but will not contain a message_id.
+- the response body contains a JSON representation of the message, including its message_id

-- The creation of the message will be successful if and only if the message_text is not blank, is not over 255 characters, and posted_by refers to a real, existing user.
-If successful, the response body should contain a JSON of the message, including its message_id.
-The response status should be 200, which is the default.
-The new message should be persisted to the database.
+- the response status is the default 200 OK
+- the new message is persisted to the database

+For unsuccessful message creations:
-- If the creation of the message is not successful, the response status should be 400.
-(Client error)
+- the response status is 400 (Client error)

-## 4: Our API should be able to retrieve all messages.
+### 4: Retrieve All Messages

 As a user, I should be able to submit a GET request on the endpoint GET localhost:8080/messages.

 - The response body should contain a JSON representation of a list containing all messages retrieved from the database.
 It is expected for the list to simply be empty if there are no messages.
 The response status should always be 200, which is the default.

-## 5: Our API should be able to retrieve a message by its ID.
+### 5: Retrieve a Given Message By Its message_id

 As a user, I should be able to submit a GET request on the endpoint GET localhost:8080/messages/{message_id}.

-- The response body should contain a JSON representation of the message identified by the message_id.
-It is expected for the response body to simply be empty if there is no such message.
-The response status should always be 200, which is the default.
+- the response body contains a JSON representation of the message identified by the provided message_id

-## 6: Our API should be able to delete a message identified by a message ID.
+- if there is no such message, the response body is empty
+- the response status is always the default 200 OK

+### 6: Delete a Given Message By Its message_id

 As a User, I should be able to submit a DELETE request on the endpoint DELETE localhost:8080/messages/{message_id}.

+For successfully deleted messages:
+- the matching message having the provided message_id is removed from the database
-- The deletion of an existing message should remove an existing message from the database.
-If the message existed, the response body should contain the number of rows updated (1).
-The response status should be 200, which is the default.
+- the response body contains the number of rows updated (1)
-- If the message did not exist, the response status should be 200, but the response body should be empty.
-This is because the DELETE verb is intended to be idempotent, ie, multiple calls to the DELETE endpoint should respond with the same type of response.

-## 7: Our API should be able to update a message text identified by a message ID.
+- the response status is the default 200 OK

+For unsuccessfully deleted messages:
+- if the message did not exist:
+    - the response status is 200
+    - the response body is empty

+### 7: Update a Given Message's message_text By Its message_id

 As a user, I should be able to submit a PATCH request on the endpoint PATCH localhost:8080/messages/{message_id}.
-The request body should contain a new message_text values to replace the message identified by message_id.
-The request body can not be guaranteed to contain any other information.
+The request body contains new message_text values to replace the message identified by message_id.

-- The update of a message should be successful if and only if the message id already exists and the new message_text is not blank and is not over 255 characters.
-If the update is successful, the response body should contain the number of rows updated (1), and the response status should be 200, which is the default.
-The message existing on the database should have the updated message_text.
+The request body is not guaranteed to contain any other information.

+The update of a given message's message_text is successful if and only if:
+- the provided message_id exists
+- the new values of message_text are not blank
+- message_text does not exceed 255 characters

+For successful updates:
+- the response body contains the number of rows updated (1)
+- the response status is the default 200 OK
+- the message existing on the database reflects the updated message_text

+For all unsuccessful message_text updates:
-- If the update of the message is not successful for any reason, the response status should be 400.
-(Client error)
+- the response status is 400 (Client error)

-## 8: Our API should be able to retrieve all messages written by a particular user.
+### 8: Retrieve All Messages Belonging to account_id

 As a user, I should be able to submit a GET request on the endpoint GET localhost:8080/accounts/{account_id}/messages.

+If there are messages:
-- The response body should contain a JSON representation of a list containing all messages posted by a particular user, which is retrieved from the database.
-It is expected for the list to simply be empty if there are no messages.
-The response status should always be 200, which is the default.
+- the response body contains a JSON representation of a list containing all messages posted by a particular user retrieved from the database.

-## 9: The Project utilizes the Spring Framework.

-- The project was created leveraging the spring framework, including dependency injection, autowire functionality and/or Spring annotations.

-# Good luck!
+- the response status is the default 200 OK

+If there are no messages:
+- the returned list is empty
+- the response status is the default 200 OK